 Lisa founded the Strong Minds Psychology journey in 2010 and has brought together a team of like-minded professionals with the same energy and care for our communities that she has believed in from the beginning of her career.
 Lisa thrives on working in a team approach, creating positive support networks for children and adults.
-When working with children and adolescents, Lisa works in conjunction with families and teachers in order to create positive and ongoing change.
-Lisa works with individuals and families navigating the diagnostic roller-coaster, providing support and advocacy with a focus on inclusion.
-Lisa provides assessments, counselling and intervention – helping with stress, anxiety, depression, self-esteem, grief & loss, social skills, and anger management.
-She also has experience in clinical supervision, as well as carer/community training and professional development for educators/allied health professionals.
+Training and registering as a supervisor has allowed Lisa to develop and support a group of compassionate and dedicated clinicians, working from a similar framework.
+The SMP Framework is about working in conjunction with families and teachers in order to create positive and ongoing change.
+Lisa trains the team to work with individuals and families navigating the diagnostic roller-coaster, providing support and advocacy with a focus on inclusion.
+Skills are developed to provide assessments, counselling and intervention – helping with stress, anxiety, depression, self-esteem, grief & loss, social skills, anger management, developmental differences, and transitions across the lifespan.
+As well as providing clinical supervision to the provisional and early career team members, Lisa offers carer/community training and professional development for educators/allied health professionals.
 When not working with the SMP team, Lisa enjoys getting outside and active, spending time with friends and family, and cheering on the demons at the MCG.